Ankeny, Iowa

-Ankeny (/'eɪŋkəni/, /'æ-/) is a city in Polk County, Iowa, United States and a suburb of the state capital of Des Moines, as part of the Des Moines-West Des Moines, IA metropolitan statistical area.
+Ankeny (/'eɪŋkəni/, /'æ-/) is a city in Polk County, Iowa, United States and a suburb of the state capital of Des Moines, as part of the Des Moines metropolitan area.

-As of the 2020 census, the population of Ankeny was 67,887, making it the seventh largest city in the state.
+As of the 2020 census, the population of Ankeny was 67,887, making it the seventh most populous city in the state.
 It is one of the fastest-growing cities in Iowa.
 Currently, the city's incorporated area totals 29.14 square miles.